How do I install PmWiki?

 $WikiTitle = 'New Wiki Site Title';

-By default PMWiki does not support HTML markup in wiki pages.
+For security reasons, PmWiki does not support HTML markup in wiki pages by default.
 Follow the instructions on this page to enable HTML.
 There are a few items not fully explained in the article that you will need to know:

 - You will need to create a directory called "local" in your wiki directory (you may have already done this if you followed the instructions above).
 Make sure it is only read/write/executable by the owner (chmod 700).